logankilpatrick/wgschool/content/chapel-opening1.md

 +++

 1. instructor / helpers / course introduction
-1. distribute usernames (to everyone from the waitlist) and passwords
+1. distribute usernames (esp. to everyone from the waitlist) and passwords
 1. let's try to log in to the training cluster

 ### Live session: introduction to Chapel